 To qualify for licensure as a speech-language pathologist in Louisiana you must hold a graduate degree from an accredited university in speech-language pathology.
 Your total educational preparation must consist of at least 75 semester hours specific to SLP courses, 36 of which must be at the graduate level.

-Online programs offer a greater degree of flexibility in terms of course scheduling and program pacing, allowing you take an extra year or more to complete the requirements for graduation.
+There are also increasing numbers of online programs available from schools around the country that meet the same standards, though.
+Online programs offer a greater degree of flexibility in terms of course scheduling and program pacing, allowing you to complete the requirements for graduation at your own pace.

 Foundational Course Requirements